 I studied for a degree in Metalwork and Jewellery at Sheffield Hallam University and as part of the course I spent a semester at Kookmin University in Seoul, South Korea.
 I spent a year at the wonderful Bishopland Workshops near Reading, then after a couple of years starting my business from my family home back in Herefordshire, I was keen to develop my practice further, so I relocated to Birmingham’s historic Jewellery Quarter where I met many highly skilled craftspeople.

-I have now moved to an old farmhouse in South Derbyshire, and as single Mum to my two young children, Bryony and Freddy, I work from my studio in an outbuilding which incorporates a teaching bench with four stations.
+I now work from my own studio within the historic surroundings of Sharpe's Pottery Museum in Swadlincote, South Derbyshire.
+In addition to creating my own work, I run jewellery making courses from the studio.
 I have had the privilege of being taught by many highly skilled craftspeople over the years.
 To be able to make my living and support my family making objects and jewellery in silver is a joy, to have reached a level to be able to share it with others by teaching is a great pleasure indeed.
 As my own enriching creative journey as a silversmith continues, it is wonderful to invite people to the studio to discover this wonderful craft and create lovely pieces and memories whilst they make them under my guidance.
 It is my way of giving back to this craft which is so much a part of me I can't imagine my life without it & I feel so lucky to have found it.

 I have written two published instructional books on jewellery making techniques, both of which are available to order directly from me:

 Silver is an exciting and versatile material for jewellery makers, both beginners and the more advanced, and nothing beats the satisfaction of creating and making your own designs.
 In this book, I show you how.
 Full of inspiring ideas and finished pieces, I explain over forty processes including the more advanced techniques such as fold forming and keum-boo and encourage the reader to experiment with their own designs.